PeterBParker/OneYearNightmare/README.md

 # TODO

 - Use  react-responsive to add Desktop version of site.
 Look up npm documentation on the package for usage.
-    * Fix the Support Us card title
+    * Figure out how to set background image in react
+    * Fix the header farm image overlaying on release schedule in tablet resolution range.
 - In the footer read link: jump to the comic page element id when it is clicked.
 - Update header vol number to reflect the current page instead of latest page
 - Add loading screen to only show the page when all content has loaded